Search

 The intimate subject of this painting, a woman bathing in a private interior, is one that invites voyeurism.
 Degas depicted the woman lying on a divan, while her maid dries or combs her hair.
 With her back pushed to the extreme foreground of the images, she seems to hold the viewer at bay.
 Bracing herself with her left arm, the woman uncomfortably raises her left leg against the edge of the bathtub.
 Such unnatural poses have perplexed critics of Degas's time, as they do viewers today.
 Some see these poses as an attempt to depict human movement not in idealized forms, but in ordinary, private behavior.
 Others see such representations of women as misogynistic.

-Stretched Canvas is stretched by hand over 1.5" thick pine bars and printed on cotton poly matte finish canvas.
-Each canvas is hand coated with Hahnemuhle UV/Archive coating, these are Swiss quality best in industry canvases.
+Stretched Canvas is stretched over 1.25" thick pine bars and printed on heavy cotton/poly matte finish canvas.
+Comes with mounting brackets.
+These are made in USA or Europe depending upon your location.

-All our images are digitized from the original negative, printed and assembled in Switzerland to museum standards by our master printer.
+All of our images are digitized from the original or negative.

 Questions?
 Please email service@archivea.com.